Heads of Schools

 Prof. Michal Chowers, MD, heads the 4-Year Program of the School of Medicine.
 She is an Associate Clinical Professor at the School of Medicine and is the head of the Infectious Diseases Unit and the AIDS Center at the Meir Medical Center.
 She obtained her medical degree at Ben-Gurion University of the Negev, and her MPH at Tel Aviv University.
 Her infectious diseases specialty was done at the University of California San Diego, with basic research on HIV.
 Her current research focuses on the connection between antibiotic use and bacterial resistance in patients and their surroundings

-Dr. Noa Eliakim Raz, MD, is head of the 6-Year Program of the School of Medicine and is a Senior Lecturer at the School of Medicine.
+Prof. Noa Eliakim Raz, MD, is head of the 6-Year Program of the School of Medicine and is an Associate Professor at the Gray School of Medicine.
 She is the Head of Medicine E and a senior physician at the Infectious Disease Unit at the Rabin Medical Center.
-She obtained her medical degree from the School of Medicine at the Hebrew University.
+She obtained her medical degree from the School of Medicine at the Hebrew University of Jerusalem.
 Her research focuses on infectious diseases and epidemiology, especially multi-drug resistant infections and treatment options in these infections, infections in immunosuppressed patients and older adults, clostridioides difficile infection and COVID-19.

 Tel Aviv University makes every effort to respect copyright.
 If you own copyright to the content contained